yomorun/y3-codec-golang/explainer.md

 ## Goals

+- Faster than real-time.
-- Provide efficient `decoding` for real-time data stream processing under persistent connection.
+- Provide efficient `decoding` for real-time stream processing under persistent connection.
 Users don't have to wait to get the full packet before they can start `decoding`.
-- Users only need to 'observe key' to get the data they want.
+- Users only need to 'observe key' to get the data they concern.

 ## Key use-cases

 - Low-latency sensitive applications.
-- Real-time data stream processing under persistent connection.
+- Real-time stream processing under persistent connection.

 ## Proposed solutions

-`Y3`'s scenario is to deal with real-time data stream processing under persistent connection, so the user gives the raw stream to `Y3`, and then tells `Y3` to observe the key. `Y3` starts the parsing operation after taking over the raw stream.
-When the key is observed, `Y3` begins to decode the value in the type which the user specified, then calls the callback function (event driven method).
+`Y3`'s scenario is to deal with real-time stream processing under persistent connection, so the user gives the raw stream to `Y3`, and then tells `Y3` to observe the key. `Y3` starts the parsing operation after taking over the raw stream.
+When the key is observed, `Y3` will decode the value in specified type and trigger callback function.

 Core interfaces include:

 - **Marshal** serializes the user's data according to the `Y3`'s encoding rules.
 - **Subscribe** observes the `key` which the user specified.
 - **OnObserve** triggers the callback function while the is observed by `Y3`.
-- **OnUnobserved** triggers the callback function while the key is unobserved.

 ## Examples

-### The data source is a batch of JSON (including concerned and unconcerned data).
+### 1. The data source is a batch of JSON (including concerned and unconcerned data).
 These data need to be encoded by 'Y3' and transported to the receiver by streaming, such as `YoMo flow`.
 The receiver observes the concerned data and processes it

 #### Encode data